htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 An example in which we can understand in a practical way everything that has been presented so far would be the attempt to write a rule to try to identify a Remote Code Execution (RCE) vulnerability in a simple piece of code.

-There are numerous ways for code to be considered vulnerable to RCE, but here we will focus on trying to identify cases where the following functions are used in a user-exploitable way: system, eval, and exec.
+There are numerous ways for code to be considered vulnerable to RCE, but here we will focus on trying to identify cases where the following functions are used in a user-exploitable way: **system**, **eval**, and **exec**.

 Following the syntax used in ZARN, our rule would look like this: